Simon & Garfunkel: 1957–1964: Tom & Jerry and early recordings

-Simon and Garfunkel continued recording as solo artists: Garfunkel composed and recorded "Private World" for Octavia Records, and—under the name Artie Garr—"Beat Love" for Warwick; Simon recorded with the Mystics and Tico and the Triumphs, and wrote and recorded under the names Jerry Landis and Paul Kane.
+Simon and Garfunkel continued recording as solo artists: Garfunkel composed and recorded "Private World" for Octavia Records, and—under the name Artie Garr—"Beat Love" for Warwick Records; Simon recorded with the Mystics and Tico and the Triumphs, and wrote and recorded under the names Jerry Landis and Paul Kane.
 Simon also wrote and performed demos for other artists, working for a while with Carole King and Gerry Goffin.

 After graduating in 1963, Simon joined Garfunkel, who was still at Columbia University, to perform again as a duo, this time with a shared interest in folk music.
 Simon enrolled part-time in Brooklyn Law School.
-By late 1963, billing themselves as Kane & Garr, they performed at Gerde's Folk City, a Greenwich club that hosted Monday night open mic performances.
+By late 1963, billing themselves as Kane & Garr, they performed at Gerde's Folk City, a Greenwich Village club that hosted Monday night open mic performances.
 They performed three new songs—"Sparrow", "He Was My Brother", and "The Sound of Silence"—and attracted the attention of Columbia Records staffer Tom Wilson, a prominent A&R man and producer (who would later become a key architect of Bob Dylan's transition from folk to rock).
 As a "star producer" for the label, he wanted to record "He Was My Brother" with a new British act, the Pilgrims.
 Simon convinced Wilson to let him and Garfunkel audition in the studio, where they performed "The Sound of Silence".
 At Wilson's urging, Columbia signed them.

 Simon & Garfunkel's debut studio album, Wednesday Morning, 3 A.M., produced by Wilson, was recorded over three sessions in March 1964 and released in October.
-It contains five compositions by Simon, three traditional folk songs, and four folk-influenced singer-songwriter songs.
+It contains five songs by Simon, three traditional folk songs, and four originals.
 Simon was adamant that they would no longer use stage names.
 Columbia set up a promotional showcase at Folk City on March 31, 1964, the duo's first public concert as Simon & Garfunkel.